Reform Act 1832: First Reform Bill

-The Prime Minister's absolutist views proved extremely unpopular, even within his own party.
-Less than two weeks after Wellington made these remarks, on 15 November 1830 he was forced to resign after he was defeated in a motion of no confidence.
-Sydney Smith wrote, "Never was any administration so completely and so suddenly destroyed; and, I believe, entirely by the Duke's declaration, made, I suspect, in perfect ignorance of the state of public feeling and opinion."
-Wellington was replaced by the Whig reformer Charles Grey, who had by this time inherited the title of Earl Grey.

-Lord Grey's first announcement as Prime Minister was a pledge to carry out parliamentary reform.
+Charles Grey, 2nd Earl Grey became prime minister in 1830, and his first announcement as prime minister was a pledge to carry out parliamentary reform.
 On 1 March 1831, Lord John Russell brought forward the Reform Bill in the House of Commons on the government's behalf.
 The bill disfranchised 60 of the smallest boroughs, and reduced the representation of 47 others.
 Some seats were completely abolished, while others were redistributed to the London suburbs, to large cities, to the counties, and to Scotland and Ireland.
 Furthermore, the bill standardised and expanded the borough franchise, increasing the size of the electorate (according to one estimate) by half a million voters.

 On 22 March, the vote on the second reading attracted a record 608 members, including the non-voting Speaker (the previous record was 530 members).
 Despite the high attendance, the second reading was approved by only one vote, and further progress on the Reform Bill was difficult.
 During the committee stage, Isaac Gascoyne put forward a motion objecting to provisions of the bill that reduced the total number of seats in the House of Commons.
 This motion was carried, against the government's wishes, by 8 votes.
-Thereafter, the ministry lost a vote on a procedural motion by 22 votes.
+The ministry lost a vote on a procedural motion by 22 votes.
 As these divisions indicated that Parliament was against the Reform Bill, the ministry decided to request a dissolution and take its appeal to the people.